rchow1944/module-one-final-project-guidelines-dumbo-web-career-010719/README.md

 Clone the repo here:
 git@github.com:rchow1944/module-one-final-project-guidelines-dumbo-web-career-010719.git

-Once the copy is on your machine and you are in base directory, run these two commands: ruby bin/run.rb rake db:migrate
+Once the copy is on your machine and you are in base directory, run these three commands:
+1) bundle install
+2) rake db:migrate
+3) ruby bin/run.rb

-Those two commands will start the application followed by creating the database.
+These commands will install required gems, create the database(s), and start the application.

 - Notes -
 These were the user stories we had in mind when making this game: